-Based upon its driver license system, Florida appears to be one of the most forgiving states the union.
-When you get your license suspended just about anywhere else, you have to wait a fixed period of time before you are eligible to drive again unless you can get it reinstated in a hearing.
+Florida appears to be one of the most forgiving states in the union for drivers.
+When you get your license suspended just about anywhere else, you have to wait a fixed period of time before you’re eligible to drive again.
+The only way around it is to get your driver's license reinstated in a hearing.

-In Florida, however, you can start driving again with full privileges after taking a Florida Advanced Driver Improvement (ADI) course.
-Even better, you can even start driving to certain restricted places before you finish the course itself with the help of a hardship license.
+In Florida, however, you might be able to start driving again with full privileges after taking the 12-hour Florida Advanced Driver Improvement (ADI) course.
+What’s even better is you can start driving to certain restricted places before you finish the course with the help of a hardship license.

 Florida Hardship License Requirements

 You’ll only need a Florida hardship license if your driver's license was suspended or revoked.
 Fortunately, the process isn’t too difficult or time-consuming, especially if you use online education to meet the requirements.

 Step 1 - Register for a 12-hour Florida ADI course and get your enrollment certificate.

 Step 2 - Fill out an application for a hardship hearing.

 Step 3 - Take both of these items to your local Administrative Reviews Office.

 Step 4 - Pay the related fees.

 Step 5 - Obtain your hardship license from your hearing officer if you’re eligible.